mjosaarinen/pqps/mecc/README.md

 ```

 ECDH is little bit more expensive than one might expect since it checks
-if the public points are on the curve etc.
+if the public points are on the curve etc. Power is pretty constantly at
+65 mW for Koblitz curves and 60 mW for random curves, and ring-based
+lattice PQC algorithms outperform these curve implementations despite
+assembly optimizations.

 Cheers,
 - markku